 Pages

-The Life From The Roots blog topics have changed several times since I began this blog.
-In 2009, with my first posts, I wrote only about the family history I had been working on for 20 years.
-Many ancestors lived in New England so it was easy to visit gravesites and towns where they lived.
-I shared many photo.
-Years later, I was into visiting gardens, historical homes, churches, libraries that had genealogical collections, historical societies, war memorials, in general, anything to do with history.
-I enjoy posting autographs and photos of famous people I met or saw.
+The Life From The Roots blog topics have changed several times since I began this blog in 2009.
+I initially wrote only about the family history I had been working on for 20 years.
+Years later, I was into visiting gardens, historical homes, churches, libraries that had genealogical collections, historical societies, war memorials, and travel/tourism places.
+I also enjoy posting autographs and photos of famous people I've met or have seen.

-My New England roots are in Connecticut and Massachusetts, Vermont, and New Hampshire).
-Other areas include New York, New Jersey, Michigan, Illinois, Wisconsin, and the Eastern Townships of Quebec, Canada.
+Along with my New England roots, other areas include New York, New Jersey, Michigan, Illinois, Wisconsin, and the Eastern Townships of Quebec, Canada.

-Please check out the labels on the right side for topics.
+Please check out the labels on the right side for topics (please note, they need work).
 Below the labels and pageviews is a listing of my top nine posts, according to Google.
-Four of them pertain to Lowell, MA, three are memorials, one about a surname and one about a discovery I made.
+Four of them pertain to Lowell, MA.
 These posts change often because they are based on what people are reading.

 Thursday, September 29, 2016